floooh/oryol/code/Modules/Core/README.md

 In a proper Oryol App, this should now print 'Hello!' to stdout 60 times per second.

-> NOTE: there's currently no control over the order of how RunLoop callbacks are executed,
+> NOTE: there's currently no control over the order of how RunLoop callbacks are executed in relation to each other.
-> and it is not defined whether the callback is called before or after the App's
-> per-frame callback.
-These details will very likely change in the future.

 ### Things you should NOT use